bluesky0724/atomicswap-multisig-marketplace-contracts/README.md

 The Marketplace contract implements a decentralized marketplace where users can register, list items for sale, purchase items, and manage their funds.

-**Key Features:**
+**Key Features to Test:**
-- User registration
+- User registration process
+- Listing items for sale with various parameters
-- Item listing and purchasing
+- Purchasing items and verifying fund transfers
-- Fund management (withdrawals)
+- Withdrawing funds from the marketplace
+- Handling edge cases like insufficient funds or invalid item IDs

 **Test File:** `test/Marketplace.js`

-The test file covers:
-- User registration
-- Item listing and purchasing
-- Fund withdrawal
-- Various edge cases and error conditions

 ## MultiSignature Contract